awsdocs/aws-iot-docs/developerguide/connect-iot-lorawan-network-analyzer-generate-request.md

 # Generate a presigned request with the WebSocket library<a name="connect-iot-lorawan-network-analyzer-generate-request"></a>

-The following shows how you to generate a presigned request so that you can use the WebSocket library to send requests to the service,\.
+The following shows how you to generate a presigned request so that you can use the WebSocket library to send requests to the service\.

 ## Add a policy for WebSocket requests to your IAM role<a name="connect-iot-lorawan-network-analyzer-iam"></a>